 We offer the opportunity for master's students to apply for paid work positions through Northeastern's world-famous co-op program.
-Qualified and approved master's students can participate in co-op as practicing economists for up to six months as part of their academic program.
+Qualified and approved master's students can participate in co-op as practicing economists for up to six months as part of their academic program (note that a 3.500 QPA is required in order to apply).
 This paid work experience enhances the degree and its emphasis on application.
 Students have an opportunity to learn how to apply their knowledge, to solve problems, and to make a difference in the world before they graduate.
 Our graduates either find full-time work in their area of specialty or go on to earn additional graduate degrees.
 All of our graduates find jobs after completing our program.
 For more information, please visit economics co-op.

 Complete all courses and requirements listed below unless otherwise indicated.